Enjoy Yourself Tonight

 Enjoy Yourself Tonight or EYT is a popular variety show that was produced in British Hong Kong.
 It first aired on TVB Jade on 20 November 1967.
 The show lasted 27 years with its last broadcast on Friday, 7 October 1994.
-During the 1980s, it was compared with the American Saturday Night Live as one of the world's longest running live-shows.
+During the 1980s, it was compared with the American Saturday Night Live as one of the world's longest-running live-shows.

 History

-Enjoy Yourself Tonight was created by Robert Chua in 1967, when he was just 21 years old.
+Enjoy Yourself Tonight was created by Robert Chua in 1967, when he was 21 years old.
 At that time the first General Manager of TVB, Australian Colin Bednall, wished to create a variety show in a format similar to In Melbourne Tonight.
-Chua was given the task of creating such a show, and after spending five months observing the popular culture and everyday lives in Hong Kong, Enjoy Yourself Tonight made its premiere, and instantly gained huge popularity.
+Chua was given the task of creating such a show, and after spending five months observing the popular culture and everyday lives in Hong Kong, Enjoy Yourself Tonight made its premiere, and gaining huge popularity.

 The show aired from 9:30pm to 11:00pm every weeknight, sometimes including Saturdays.
 The show included singing, dancing, short dramas and variety show games that interacted with the audiences.

 The show was one of the first shows ever to be broadcast in color in Hong Kong on 20 November 1967.

 In the 1970s, one of the earliest musical group to perform in the show was the Four Golden Flowers.
 Lydia "Fei-fei" Shum would become one of the most notable MCs who became the symbol for the show.
 Another tradition of the show was for the entire cast to congregate at the end of each show to sing the "Good Night Song", written by Joseph Koo, which was one of only 2 songs where Koo was also the lyricist (the other being The Song of 1-10 for children).
 These, along with the show's opening theme song (a cover version of the chorus to "Enjoy Yourself (It's Later than You Think)" in Cantonese), have since attained iconic status within the popular culture of Hong Kong.
-Many Hong Kong English bands and singers performed on EYT during the 1970s, such as Agnes Chan, The Young Men, the Lotus, etc.
+Many Hong Kong English bands and singers performed on EYT during the 1970s, such as Agnes Chan, The Young Men and the Lotus.